amphp/parallel/README.md

 printf("Child processes exited with '%s'\n", $returnValue);
 ```

-Child processes are also great for CPU-intensive operations such as image manipulation or for running daemons that perform periodic tasks based on input from the parent.
+Child processes or threads are also great for CPU-intensive operations such as image manipulation or for running daemons that perform periodic tasks based on input from the parent.

 ### Context creation